-The complex of the Portico d'Ottavia is the only one preserved of the large porticoes that limited, on the northern side, the square of the "Circo Flaminio", an area that corresponds to the ancient ghetto.
-It was rebuilt by Augustus, in place of the oldest Portico of Metellus, between 27 and 23 BC and dedicated to her sister Ottavia.
+The complex of the Portico d'Ottavia is the only one preserved of the large porticoes that limited the square of the "Circo Flaminio" on the northern side.
+This area today corresponds to the ancient ghetto.
+Between 27 and 23 BC, it was rebuilt by Augustus, in place of the oldest Portico of Metellus, and dedicated to his sister Ottavia.

 It was later restored and partially rebuilt in 203 by Septimius Severus, after a fire in 191, a period to which most of the currently visible remains belong.